ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Cubietruck / Cubieboard 3**

-Single board computer similar to Raspberry PI / Odroid, but with SATA interface and 2GB RAM
+Single-board computer similar to Raspberry PI / Odroid, but with SATA interface and 2GB RAM

 * **Device**